TheSeaCook/tape2esxdos/README.md

 ```

-NOTE: Next ZXOS emulation layer does not allow overwriting currenly
+NOTE: Next ZXOS emulation layer does not allow overwriting currently
 running dot command (error #8).
 On the Next you cannot do `.cd /dot`
 `.t2esx -f` to self-update, you have to load the new version somewhere
 else and later move it under `/dot`.